DS202-at-ISU/lab-2-lab2_team14/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-Let’s filter out some of the outliers.
+Let’s filter out some of the outliers with high prices and low acreage.

 ``` r
 alt = ames %>% filter(`Sale Price` < 10000000)